 Where: Events take place in Hazel Green behind Cosmos Fitness (map)

-Cost: Tickets start at only $5 (ringside seats are a few bucks more).
+Cost: Tickets start at $10 (ringside seats are a few bucks more).

 Rocket City Championship Wrestling on Facebook